Ma-Pe-Ma/Drink-Cooling-Visualizer/ReadMe.md

 When post-processing, you can set the elapsed time of the selected process and the heat distribution at the specified time is visualized then.
 Also a [viridis](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html) heat map is generated which helps you to read the required temperature values.

+The temperature-time distribution of the process is also shown to the user as a plot.

 ### How to run it

 Try the [browser port](#browser-port) or you can download the application from the release section.
 On Windows you have to install Visual Studio [redistributables](https://aka.ms/vs/16/release/vc_redist.x64.exe) first.